aacharlotte/Diabetes-Prediction/README.md

 **Key Observations:**
 - The baseline model provided performance reference and presented data challenges to be handled with advanced models.
 - The main challenge presented was poor performance regarding predicting diabetic cases.
+The models performed well in predicting non-diabetic cases but predicted the diabetic cases poorly.
 This is mainly due to class imbalance.
+The baseline model presented the need for improving model performance with class balance, hyperparameter tuning, and threshold tuning
 ---

 ### Best model: Random Forest